SolidLabResearch/solid-stream-aggregator-demo/README.md

 ### Starting the webapp to load

-The webapp is a simple vue app that allows you to load the data into the solid pods.
+The webapp is a simple vue app that allows you to load the data into the Solid pods.

 1. To start the webapp, run the following command from the root of the repository.